wurenkai/Fpipeline/README.md

 + `--ImageNet` `--FFHQ` `--Places2_Nature`: You must enable one option to select corresponding ckpts.
 + Please use absolute path.

-## CKD screening model
+## Screening model

-1. In the CKD screening model folder, specify the CSV file address and image address.
+1. In the Screening model folder, specify the CSV file address and image address.
 2. The CSV file must contain two columns, image_name and label.
 A label of 1 indicates a diagnosis of CKD, and 0 indicates normal.
 ```
 image_name,label